NOTE: Blog updated in February 2021 with additional influence marketing examples

 According to a study by Adweek, 75% of brands engage with influencers as a part of their main marketing strategy.

 Businesses know that today’s consumers are knowledgeable and not easily swayed by traditional marketing.
-Consumers also look to peers to help them make purchase decisions.

-Influencer marketing can increase brand awareness, build an audience and help boost sales.
-Most importantly, it often costs significantly less than conventional advertising.
+Influencer marketing can increase brand awareness, build an audience, and help boost sales.

-If you’re looking ideas on how to work with influencers for your digital marketing campaign, you should learn from the best.
+If you’re looking for ideas on how to work with influencers for your digital marketing campaign, you should learn from the best.

 So here is a list of some of the best innovative examples of companies that nailed their influencer marketing campaigns and what you can learn from them.

-If your network includes any Millennial or Gen Z women, you’ve likely witnessed the comeback of gold jewelry on Instagram: brought to you by Mejuri.
+If your network includes any Millennial or Gen Z women, you’ve likely witnessed the comeback of gold jewelry on Instagram brought to you by Mejuri.

 Toronto-based fine jewelry startup has owed their overnight cult status to their ever-growing group of super fans and micro-influencers.